 Students are encouraged to apply to the LEAPS program if they meet the following requirements:

-- Architectural, Civil Engineering or Construction Management major
+- Architectural, Civil Engineering, Construction Management or related major

 - Grade point average of 3.0 or higher